alreich/abstract_algebra/README.md

-The printout above makes it hard to see the structure of the addition table, so here's the table by itself:
+The printout above makes it hard to see the structure of the multiplication table, so here's the table by itself:

 ```python